teslabs/zds-2022-drivers-app/README.md

 # Mastering Zephyr Driver Development

-This repository contains the code for the "Mastering Zephyr Driver Development" talk given at Zephyr Developer Summit 2022.
+This repository contains the code for the [Mastering Zephyr Driver Development][talk] talk given at Zephyr Developer Summit 2022.

 The application is a prototype of a _smart_ lock.
 It allows to open/close a lock